Everyday Use: Symbolism

-One symbol found in this short story is the quilt.
-The quilt itself is a very sentimental piece that holds great meaning and history behind it.
-It includes clothes that Dee's great grandmother used to wear as well as pieces of uniforms that Dee's great grandfather wore during the Civil War.
-However, it also symbolizes value in Negro-American experience.
-The quilt additionally adds to the idea of creative activities women came up with to pass down history from generation to generation as a part of their heritage.
-Dee seems to take the most pride in making these quilts, she views it as her way of giving back to society.
-Hakim-a-barber and Wangero represented the black power movement by their styles, greets, and outfits.
+One symbol found in the story is the quilt.
+The quilt serves as a very sentimental piece that holds great meaning and history behind it for the characters involved.
+It includes clothes that Dee's great-grandmother used to wear as well as pieces of uniforms that Dee's great-grandfather wore during the Civil War.
+It also symbolizes value in African-American experience.
+The quilt additionally represents the idea that women pass down history from generation to generation through creative activities as a part of their heritage.
+Dee seems to take more pride than the other characters in making these quilts, and she views it as her way of giving back to society.

+Hakim-a-Barber and Wangero represented the Black Power movement by their styles, greets, and outfits.
+This coincides with the setting of the story, being lets in the late 60s-early 70s and being published during this period.
+During this period that Black Power movement was growing quickly and reshaping the civil rights landscape in the United States as the movement evolved.

-Another symbol found in “Everyday Use” is the yard.
-The yard plays an important role in the story and is described as “an extended living room”.
-Mama and Maggie have both tidied up the yard in preparation of Dee’s visit, and sit out in the yard for hours, even after Dee’s departure.
+Another symbol present in "Everyday Use" is the yard.
+The yard plays an important role in the story and is described as "an extended living room".
+Mama and Maggie have both tidied up the yard in preparation of Dee's visit, and sit out in the yard for hours, even after Dee's departure.
 The yard seems to be a place to think for Mama, where she can imagine herself being someone more conventionally attractive than she actually is, but also remember just how much she has done for her family.